Detailed Estimates of Home Helpers Franchise Costs Based on Item 7 (Estimated Initial Investment) of Home Helpers’ 2021 Franchise Disclosure Document

-- The initial fee includes an initial supply of Direct Link medical units.
+- The initial fee includes a Direct Link start-up kit.

 3. Computer System: $2,500 to $4,000